haitaoneu/PN2OWLDemo/README.md

 #Documents and files introduction
 ###1.
 The file PN2OWL.
 The file PN2OWL is a java project which includes all source codes of the tool.
-The package explorer is as follows:
+The package explorer is shown in [`package explorer.jpg` ](https://github.com/haitaoneu/PN2OWLDemo/package explorer.jpg).

 ###2. main-interface.png.
 The figure shows the main interface of PN2OWL when it is running.